munificent/game-programming-patterns/book/subclass-sandbox.markdown

     <aside name="safe">

-    "Safe" is in quotes here because technically even just accessing data can cause problems.
+    "Safe" is in quotes here because technically, even just accessing data can cause problems.
 If your game is multi-threaded, you could read something at the same time that it's being modified.
-If you aren't careful you can end up with bogus data.
+If you aren't careful, you could end up with bogus data.

     Another nasty case is if your game state is strictly deterministic (which